parthbhat13/ESP32-WiFi-Component-ESP_IDF/README.md

 1. Better ways to implement callbacks
 2. Make the callbacks non-Blocking

+Cheers!
-Cheers! if you guys like this repo, do let me know, and feel free to push new changes.
+Thanks to <https://github.com/diplfranzhoepfinger> for helping me with callbacks. if you guys like this repo, do let me know, and feel free to push new changes.
 **Parth Yatin Temkar :)**